HalienCoder/Grafana-Prometheus-Flask-App/README.md

 ---

-## Part 2: Monitoring with Prometheus & Grafana
+## Monitoring with Prometheus & Grafana

 ### 📊 6.
 Running the App with Docker